Why Adalo Works for Building a Redfin-Style Property Listing App

 - Stepper: Bathrooms (minimum)

 For Google Maps integration, you'll need a Google Maps API key (enable Maps/Places/Geocoding in Google Cloud).
-Plan requirements aren’t specific to maps; standard Google usage/billing applies
+Standard Google usage/billing applies.

 Step 12: Create Filter and Sort Functionality